SamarthM0419/E-Commerce_Backend/API_LIST.md

       - read the cookie from the req cookie.  (req.cookies)
       - validate the token - finding the decodedObj = jwt.verify(token, process.env.JWT_SECRET).
       - Find the user excluding password : await Auth.findById(_id).select("-password");

+- logout - POST
+      - expires the cookie as we click on logout as token will be present in cookies and it will expire also.